 In Europe, it’s a toss-up on the absolute cheapest country to live in between Bulgaria, Bosnia-Herzegovina, and Albania.
 Way off past Asian Turkey is Georgia, sort of in Europe.
 All could possibly win the designation of having the cheapest city to live in by way of their capitals Sofia, Sarajevo, Tirana, or Tlibisi.

 The prices are so similarly low for your basic basket of living expenses that it’s hard to pick a clear winner.
 Bulgaria is one of the cheapest places to go out drinking or to ski.
 It also has some of the cheapest real estate in the world if you want to buy a house or condo for the price of a used car.
-For the moment though, it’s about the only country in Europe that’s closed, so it’s out of the running until that changes.
+For a while it was the only European country that was closed, but the borders are open again and I’ll be back there in June.

 Cheapest Living Spots in Latin America